Health (Medical or Psychological) Withdrawal

 During the fall and spring semesters, when classes are in session, requests for withdrawal from the University for health (medical or psychological) reasons are initiated through the Assistant Vice President for Student & Academic Services/Executive Director of Health Services, Dr. Kevin Charles (603-862-1098).
 Note: After classes end, you must contact your college’s Associate Dean.
 If you receive any financial aid, the effective date of your withdrawal may affect your present and/or future financial aid.
 Check with Liz Gagne in the Business Services Office (603-862-4807).

 - Within one week of talking with Dr. Charles at Health Services, you will need to request a letter from your physician/therapist.
-Please note: This letter must be typed on office letterhead stationery; it must describe your condition, and verify and support this as the specific reason for your need to withdraw from UNH.
+Please note: This letter must be typed on office letterhead stationary; it must indicate the specific nature of your health condition, and verify and support this as the reason for your need to withdraw from UNH.
 Have the physician/therapist mail or fax the letter to:

 Dr. Kevin Charles